angelariggs/goo/README.md

 # Local Project Setup

-Make sure you made the node in mpm
+Make sure you made the node in mpm. mpm install -g goo

-MPM Install in g-goo
+# Usage

+-Show an example for how to use Goo, Goo More and Goo Again